jabney/swiftSet/README.md

 ```

 #### Set Operations
 `Set` supports five basic set operations: union, intersection, difference, complement, and equals. `difference` is the symmetric difference, and `complement` is the relative complement.
+Set operations produce no side effects, so no state in the calling set is affected.

 ```javascript
 var